goramega/MyTinyShell.c/README.md

 **What does the program do?**
   This is a trial project for writing your first small shell.
 It's practice for understanding the REPL loop and system calls on UNIX systems.
-It's also the first step toward preparing a full-scale project for your own OS.
+It's also the first step toward preparing a full-scale project for my own OS.

 **How to run it?**
   Just compile the program using your preferred method and run it.